Jitpomi/server-template/README.md

 # training-server

-> Rest GraphQL and Websocket API For the training app
+> Rest Graphql and websockets server for the training app

 ## About